-American Express are offering 50,000 bonus Velocity points for new cardholders of the Velocity Platinum card.
+American Express are offering 50,000 bonus Velocity Points for new cardholders of the American Express Velocity Platinum card.
 The card has a $375 annual fee, with the benefits helping to offset this in both the first and subsequent years, including a free domestic Virgin flight, and two Virgin Australia lounge passes for use in domestic Virgin lounges and two more American Express lounge passes to be used at either the Sydney or Melbourne American Express lounges.

 How you could use the bonus points from this card